Daily Archives: 05/04/2021

 New COVID Surge Forces Another Lockdown in Turkey

 Turkey was recently heralded as one of the most successful nations in containing the spread of COVID 19, prompting the government to ease controls.
-But a surge in infections coupled with vaccine shortages has forced a U-turn, with the country now under its most severe lockdown, as Dorian Jones reports for VOA from Istanbul. …
+But a surge in infections coupled with vaccine shortages has forced a U-turn, with the country …

 Eilish, Chalamet, Gorman and Osaka Headline Fall Met Gala